 Basic Components of Blood

-As stated above, blood is a mix of plasma, red blood cells, white blood cells, and platelets.
+In general, blood is a combination of plasma and cells wherein plasma makes up nearly 55 percent of the blood count.
+The rest 45 percent is a mix of red/white blood cells and platelets.
 All these components play a vital role in the functioning of blood.

 Let’s understand the usability of each component separately:

 Out of the entire proportion, nearly 55 percent is plasma.
 In general, plasma is 92 percent water, while the rest 8 percent is a mix of carbon dioxide, glucose, hormones, proteins, vitamins, and more.